KaushalDU/image-grid-slider/README.md

 5. **View the app**:
     Open your browser and go to `http://localhost:3000` to see the project in action.

+## Deployment
+You can view the deployed version of this project [here](https://image-grid-slider.vercel.app/).

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request.
 For major changes, open an issue to discuss what you'd like to contribute.